connctd/digitalstrom/README.md

 # digitalSTROM

 digitalSTROM (dS) connects electrical devices via the existing power line and enables the implementation of control and regulation tasks.
-This library connects either to the local ds-Server API or to the cloud one in order control devices or receive their sensor data.
+This library connects either to the local ds-Server JSON-API or via Kitepage link in order to control devices or receive their sensor data.

 # How to use